Healthy Bones at Every Age

 There are things we can do at every stage of life to ensure good bone health.
 Especially important is making sure we get enough calcium and Vitamin D. The sections below provide guidelines from the Food and Nutrition Board (FNB) at the Institute of Medicine of the National Academies on calcium and Vitamin D daily intake at every age for the general public.

 Please note that some people may require different dosages of these supplements.
 For example, people who live in areas with little sun, those with darker skin, and people who are obese may need more Vitamin D than the recommended daily amount.
-The upper safe limit for people older than 9 years of daily Vitamin D is 4000 IU, but talk to your doctor about the best dose for you.
+The upper safe limit of daily vitamin D for people older than 9 years is 4000 International Units (IU), but talk to your doctor about the best dose for you.
 Also, be aware that taking calcium and Vitamin D at higher than recommended levels may cause adverse side effects.

 For a complete overview of calcium and Vitamin D Recommended Dietary Allowances (RDAs), as well as Tolerable Upper Intake Levels (ULs), refer to "Calcium, Nutrition, and Bone Health"